gadingnst/gadingnst/README.md

 ## 💼 Career
 I'm currently working full-time remotely as a ***Software Engineer***.
 Currently on building the Web3 Platform and improving its *DX (Developer Experience)*.
-I have 3+ YoE in professional works, ~2 YoE in DevEx, and about ~5+ YoE in Learning about Software Engineering (started in 2017).
+I have 3+ YoE in professional works (including ~2 YoE in DevEx), and about ~5+ YoE in Learning about Software Engineering (started in 2017).

 ## 💻 Tech Experiences
 - Languages: JavaScript/TypeScript Environment, Solidity.